Yuichi Nakayama

+Yuichi Nakayama (中山雄一, Nakayama Yūichi) is a Japanese racing driver for Toyota Gazoo Racing who currently competes in Super GT for TGR Team SARD.
+He previously competed in Super Formula, primarily for KCMG, and became champion of the All-Japan Formula Three Championship in 2013.

 Career

 Karting

-Born in Tokyo, Nakayama began his racing career in karting at the age of six and raced in various local championships, progressing to the KF2 category in 2007, finishing 7th in the Asia-Pacific Championship.
+Born in the Setagaya Ward of Tokyo, Nakayama began his racing career in karting at the age of six and raced in various local championships, progressing to the KF2 category in 2007, finishing 7th in the Asia-Pacific Championship.

 Early career

 In 2008, Nakayama graduated to single–seaters into the Formula Challenge Japan mono-series.
 He finished thirteenth in the series standings, without scoring a podium.
 He stayed in the series for another season, progressing to fourth position in the standings, collecting six podiums.

 He stayed in the series for a third successive season in 2010.
-He dominated the whole season and won ten from twelve races, finishing every race in the podium positions and finally took the championship title.
+He dominated the whole season and won ten from twelve races, finishing every race in the podium positions and finally taking the championship title.
 He also contested the final rounds in Formula BMW Pacific, joining the Asia Racing Team.

 All-Japan Formula Three

 In 2011, Nakayama stepped up to the National class of the All-Japan Formula Three Championship with the TOM'S Spirit team.
 He finished third, taking three class wins.

 In 2012 he switched to the series' Championship class, joining the main TOM'S team.
 He finished as runner-up to Ryō Hirakawa, winning races at Motegi, Sugo and Fuji.
 During the season he also appeared in the Macau Grand Prix, finishing 21st.

 He continued his collaboration with TOM'S in 2013.
 This time he dominated the championship, finishing each of the 13 races he contested – 11 wins and a pair of runner-up placings – on the podium, clinching the championship title before the final round of the season, that he was forced to miss.
 He also repeated his effort to win the Macau Grand Prix trophy with TOM'S.